moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## END {#message-end}

-A publisher sends a `END` message to indicate the termination condition when either a track, group or object ends.
+A publisher sends `END` message to indicate the completion of either the track or group or an object.
+The `END` message MUST NOT be sent on the control stream.

 The format of `END` message is as shown below

 ~~~
 END Message {
-  Type(i),
+  Type (i),
   Track Alias (i)
-  Group Sequence (i),
+  Group (i),
-  Object Sequence (i)
+  Object (i)
 }
 ~~~

 There are 3 possible values for the `Type` field as defined below.

-* Track (0x0) : The `END` message corresponds to termination of a track.
+* Track (0x0) : The `END` message corresponds to completion of a track.

-* Group (0x1) : The `END` message corresponds to termination of a group.
+* Last Group (0x1) : The `END` message corresponds to completion of a group.

-* Object (0x2) : The `END` message corresponds to termination of an object.
+* Last Object (0x2) : The `END` message corresponds to completion of an object.

-In all the cases, the fields `Track Alias`, `Group Sequence` and `Object Sequence` identify the track, group and object respectively for which the termination condition applies.
+In all the cases, the fields `Track Alias`, `Group` and `Object` identify the track, group and object respectively.

-Also to note, when using object messages that is length aware, the receiver can compute the object competion by counting the length number of bytes received.
+Sending `END` message is optional for cases where the completion condition can be determined by some other means.
+For example, when using Object messages {{message-object}} that is length aware, the receiver can compute the object competion by counting the `Object Payload Length` number of bytes received.

 # Security Considerations {#security}